Tazmainiandevil/Useful.Extensions/README.md

 ## Methods

+### Array Extensions

+_SafeGetElement_ - Gets an element from an array, without throwing an exception if the index is out of bounds.

 ### Character Extensions

 _EqualTo_ - A simple comparison of characters including an option to compare by case (default is to ignore case)